No. 2: Agents always disclose their commission

 That's by design.
-The insurance industry has long maintained that divulging the commission on whole life, which Hunt says can typically run 85 percent of first-year premiums with annual renewal commissions of 7 percent for the next decade, would mislead or turn off those buying life insurance.
+The insurance industry has long maintained that divulging the commission on whole life -- which Hunt says can typically run 85 percent of first-year premiums with annual renewal commissions of 7 percent for the next decade -- could kill the sale.

 Despite this dated defense, disclosure is already required overseas.